dsc-courses/dsc10-2021-fa/syllabus.md

 As you complete the lab, you'll be able to run a sequence of tests, which check to make sure that your answers are correct.
 If you complete the assignment and all the tests pass, you'll get a perfect score!
 Each person must complete and submit the lab on their own, but you are welcome to discuss the lab with others.
 You cannot copy or share answers, however.

 To submit a lab, follow the instructions in the assignment to upload your notebook to Gradescope, which will run automated tests and assign your score.
-Lab assignments will be due on Tuesdays at 11:59pm San Diego time.
+Lab assignments will usually (not always!) be due on Tuesdays at 11:59pm San Diego time.
 We will release lab assignments roughly a week before they're due.
 The lowest lab score is dropped from the grade calculation.

 ### Homework Assignments